 The Honda Jazz is something of a nonconformist in the small-car world.

 This latest version is no measly refresh; from the ground up it’s all new.
-There’s a new chassis using Honda’s Global Compact Platform, with new front suspension that’s claimed to improve both ride and refinement – The decision to buy a a bugbear of the old Jazz.
+There’s a new chassis using Honda’s Global Compact Platform, with new front suspension that’s claimed to improve both ride and refinement – a bugbear of the old 2008-2015 Jazz.

 It also allows for a longer wheelbase, so the engineers have eeked out even more interior space.

 There is only a 1.3-litre petrol to be had, which is new too, but it is available with either a manual or automatic gearbox.

 The naturally aspirated engine may be new, but it feels decidedly old-school by today’s standards.

 Firstly, it’s not very efficient, with higher CO2 emissions and poorer fuel consumption than the competition, but neither is it that quick.
 In fairness, none of these cars are, but the problem here is flexibility.